Our History

 The American and Chinese team was assembled.
 The principle members of the original 62 member research team and their positions at that time were:

 From the beginning of our studies in China we have been aided by the governmental support and approval we have received with the assistance and advice from Mr. Anthony Yen.
 In addition early in our work we made the decision to process and evaluate all specimens in China rather than risk extensive transport and potentially unpredictable customs and specimen storage.
-Therefore to date we have established liquid based cytology laboratories (both ThinPrep, Hologic Inc., and SurePath, TriPath Corp), testing for human papillomavirus, HPV by Hybrid Capture II, ( Qiagen Corp.), Aptima (Gen-Probe Inc.), Cervista (Hologic Inc.), PCR for HPV typing (Roche Linear Array), and a lab for computerized fluorescence microscopy.
-Some quality control work has been done in the United States.
-In addition we have stored and banked specimens of slides, tissue, cells, and DNA for future collaborative projects.
+Therefore we initially established liquid based cytology laboratories (both ThinPrep, Hologic Inc., and SurePath, TriPath Corp), testing for human papillomavirus, HPV by Hybrid Capture II, ( Qiagen Corp.), Aptima (Gen-Probe Inc.), Cervista (Hologic Inc.), PCR for HPV typing (Roche Linear Array), and a lab for computerized fluorescence microscopy.
+Some quality control work has intermittently been done in the United States.
+In addition we have always stored and banked specimens of slides, tissue, cells, and DNA for future collaborative projects.